- HAIR LOSS

 When the cause of hair loss is not obvious, it may be helpful to consult a dermatologist.
 If deemed it necessary, they might decide to proceed with a biopsy of the scalp in order to analyze it.

 When a person is ill, their doctor prescribes a treatment to cure the illness.
 But, as we all know, many treatments have side effects with a wide range of consequences.
 Losing your hair is one of them.

 Chemotherapy and radiotherapy can cause significant or even total hair loss.
 It is estimated that two out of three women lose their hair during chemotherapy treatment.

 However, hair has been recognized for centuries as one of the main attributes of femininity.
-A woman often feels a lot of satisfaction in taking care of her hair, in styling it, in playing around with its color, with its volume… Both for herself and for others.
+A woman often feels a lot of satisfaction in taking care of her hair, in styling it, in playing around with its colour, with its volume… Both for herself and for others.

 While the vast majority of patients undergoing chemotherapy suffer from hair loss, this ordeal can be particularly cruel for women.
 It deprives them of their main feminine feature and exposes their inner struggle against the disease to the world.